Domokos: Modern

 The area of Domokos became part of Greece in 1881 when the Ottoman Empire ceded Thessaly and a few adjacent areas to Greece.
 Until 1899, it was part of the Larissa Prefecture.

 Ottoman Era

-In 1521 (Hijri 927) the town of "Dömeke" had 6 Muslim households and 311 Christian households in 9 neighbourhoods.
+In 1521 (Hijri 927) the town, known in Ottoman Turkish as Dömeke, had six Muslim and 311 Christian households in nine neighborhoods.
+The castle of the town is mentioned as Dimoko in the Seyahatnâme of Evliya Çelebi, which he visited in 1668.
+He mentions that there were around a hundred tiled houses, with Muslims constituting only one neighborhood and having a mosque, and that the inner castle was inhabited by the Greeks since the beginning of the Ottoman conquest.
+He points out that the Muslims are mixed with Christians and are unaware of their denomination, and that they are relieved of paying the haraç tax.
+He also mentioned the antisemitism of the town, saying that "they do not allow Jews in this city, and the Jews do not come out of fear".

 Battle of Domokos

 In 1897, during the Greco-Turkish War, about 2,000 Italian volunteers under the command of Giuseppe Garibaldi's son, Ricciotti Garibaldi, helped the Greeks in the Battle of Domokos.
 Among them there was also a member of the Italian Parliament, Antonio Fratti, who died in the fighting.
 The Turkish Army was victorious over the Greek Army.

 Transport

 The town is served by Domokos railway station on the Piraeus–Platy Mainline, which is located 5 km from the city and serves the surrounding area.

 You can also visit the town via frequent buses that pass by the town.